Tereapii Tapoki

-Tereapii Tapoki (born 9 April 1984 in Mauke) is a female discus thrower from the Cook Islands.
+Tereapii Tapoki (born 9 April 1984) is a Cook Islands discus thrower.
 At age twenty, Tapoki made her official debut for the 2004 Summer Olympics in Athens, where she competed in the women's discus throw.
 She placed fortieth in the qualifying rounds of the competition, with a throw of 48.12 metres.

 At the 2008 Summer Olympics in Beijing, Tapoki improved her performance by successfully throwing the discus into the field on her third and final attempt, at 48.35 metres.
 Tapoki, however, failed to advance into the discus throw final, as she placed thirty-seventh overall in the qualifying rounds.